An efficient finite-resource formulation of non-Abelian lattice gauge theories beyond one dimension: Axis-angle coordinates and Haar measure of

 where ${\bf L}$ is the angular momentum differential operator

 and ${\bf \Sigma}$ has components

 Consequently, we have the square electric operator

-Regarding the loop operators in the magnetic basis, they can be represented using the unitary matrices $D^j_{mm'}(g)$ associated to a specific irreducible representation (irrep) of $SU(2)$ \cite{serre1977linear,ZoharPRD2015}.
+Regarding the loop operators in the group basis, they can be represented using the unitary matrices $D^j_{mm'}(g)$ associated to a specific irreducible representation (irrep) of $SU(2)$ \cite{serre1977linear,ZoharPRD2015}.
 Therefore, in general, the loop operator in the $j$-irrep is

 being $i$ the loop index of $\mathcal{L}_i\in\mathcal{W}$.
-The loop operators are diagonal in the magnetic basis.
+The loop operators are diagonal in the group basis.
 In the whole manuscript we always fix $j=1/2$ and consider the loop operators in the defining representation.